BillyLiou/schematics-demo/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## demo-step

+first you need to run `npm install`

+and you can link your npm by `npm link ./Hello`

+now you can try a new service schematics by `ng g Hello:getService <ClassName>`

+eg. `ng g Hello:getService Api`

+it's a simple demo , thank u